PKPDAI/PKDocClassifier/README.md

 ## Data

-The labels assigned to each publication in the training and test sets are available in CSV format at the [labels folder](https://github.com/fgh95/PKDocClassifier/tree/master/data/labels).
-We also provide the textual fields from each publication after being parsed at the [subsets folder](https://github.com/fgh95/PKDocClassifier/tree/master/data/subsets).
+The labels assigned to each publication can be found in the [labels folder](https://github.com/fgh95/PKDocClassifier/tree/master/data/labels).
+These labels are available under the terms of the Creative Commons Zero "No rights reserved" data (CC0 1.0 Public domain dedication).

 ## Reproduce our results